ivan-guerra/programmador.com/content/posts/huffman-coding.md

 tags: ["c++", "cli-tools", "compression"]
 ---

-Implementing a Huffman Tree[^1] is a fun afternoon project for anyone interested in learning about data compression.
+Implementing a [Huffman Tree][1] is a fun afternoon project for anyone interested in learning about data compression.
 A Huffman Tree is a type of binary tree that sees use in the compression of an arbitrary data file.
 Developing a command line utility to compress/decompress a file using Huffman coding is a good CS101 challenge.

 ## Breaking It Down Into Steps

 This project starts where many do: Wikipedia.
 The [Huffman Coding][1] wiki article gives a nice breakdown with examples of the data structure and associated algorithms.
-In particular, the "Basic Technique"[^2] section covers the algorithms for compression and decompression.
+In particular, the ["Basic Technique"][2] section covers the algorithms for compression and decompression.
 You need three key data structures to implement the big `Compress()` and `Decompress()` routines: